rajp152k/rajp152k.github.io/content/post/dense-guide-prompt-engineering.md

 I won't be using AI generated text in my blogs without a disclaimer/explicit assertion about the same - I got no fomo any mo...

+[^1]: Zero-Shot Learning (ZSL) - ZSL teaches a model to recognize things it has never seen during training by using textual descriptions or attributes.

+[^2]: One-Shot Learning - In one-shot learning, a model learns to recognize new things with just one example per new thing during training.

+[^3]: Few-Shot Learning - Few-shot learning helps a model recognize new things with only a handful of examples, usually more than one but still very few.